-Correlieu's Career Preparation courses are designed for all students and are used to value the employment, training, and career experiences that support career exploration and choices.
+Correlieu's Work Experience and Trades related SkilledTradesBC (ITA) courses are designed for all students and are used to value the employment, training, and career experiences that support career exploration and choices.
 Through first-hand experience in a career setting the courses will help with the transition from school to a career; building the confidence to focus efforts and getting the specific training and skills required.